Skip to main content

 • Formed a new group that will develop recommendations to update the 106 Tribal Guidance section under the Clean Water Act to recognize ATTAINS as a valid reporting mechanism.

-• Finalize the first ATTAINS submission for the tribes in the first phase of the national rollout
+• Finalize the first ATTAINS submission for the Tribes in the second phase of the national rollout

-• Create an individual page for each tribe in How’s My Waterway, and
+• Create an individual page for each Tribe with data in WQP in How’s My Waterway, and

-• Put out call for tribes to participate in the next phase of the rollout.
+• Put out call for additional Tribes to participate in ATTAINS in the future.

 RESOURCES